-- Rivers & streams: Bait species may be taken at any time with seines not over 15 ft. long and 4 ft. deep, bait traps not over 20 inches long and 15 inches in diameter, and umbrella nets not over 4 ft. by 4 ft.
+- Rivers & streams: Bait species may be taken at any time with seines not over 15 feet long and 4 feet deep, bait traps not over 20 inches long and 15 inches in diameter, and umbrella nets not over 4 feet by 4 feet.

 - All inland waters: During the open season for fishing, the species listed above may also be taken by hand, angling and scoop net.

-FLY FISHING Angling with the use of a fly reel, fly rod, fly line, leader and a fly or flies.
+Fly Fishing Angling with the use of a fly reel, fly rod, fly line, leader and a fly or flies.
 Extra weight may be built into the fly in its construction, as in a weighted nymph, and additional weight may be attached to the leader or line.
+“Tenkara” fishing is considered to be fly-fishing.
 The use of strike indicators is permitted.

 Gaff A spear or hook, with or without a handle, used for holding or lifting fish.
 The use of a gaff to land or assist in landing a fish is prohibited in the inland district.

-INLAND DISTRICT Is the area inland of the demarcation lines as listed on page 54.
+Inland District Is the area inland of the demarcation lines as listed on Marine/Inland Demarcation.

-PANFISH Includes yellow perch, white perch, calico bass, rock bass, bullheads, all species of catfish, and all species of sunfish.
+Panfish Includes yellow perch, white perch, calico bass, rock bass, and all species of sunfish.

-SCOOP NET A manually operated, flexible mesh net attached to a hoop which is attached to a handle.
-The hoop may not be over 36 inches across the widest point and the mesh bag may not be more than 36 inches in depth at its deepest point.
+Scoop Net A manually operated, flexible mesh net attached to a hoop which is attached to a handle.
+The hoop may not be over 36 inches across at the widest point and the mesh bag may not be more than 36 inches in depth at its deepest point.
 The use of any such net constructed of metal mesh or stiff plastic mesh is prohibited.

 - Protected slot lengths: Lengths between which fish may not be kept by anglers.